finchnest/ArtificialLife/readme.md

 ## Brain generation

 For the brain, links that were assigned to have a sensors will be attached with a sensory neuron.
 Motors are added to all joints, however.
 Then a synapse connection is made between sensory neurons and motor neurons.
+How Brain generation occurs is shown in the diagram above.
 > All sensory neurons will be connected to all motor neurons EXCEPT when testing hypothesis 1.